Quer-io/Quer.io/docker-environment/README.md

   After it's done with installing everything it will launch `init_db.py`.
 This python script connects to the postgres database and creates a table named **person**.
   After this it generates a fixed number of rows exactly like the data generator in the tools folder.
 Rows are saved into a .csv-file and copied to the database.

+  ### **normalized-db-populator**
+  This container is identical to db-populator but will create a normalized database with four tables.

+ ## Database connection

+ After running `docker-compose up`, databases can be connected with the following addresses:

+ This is the connection address to the database with one table named *person* with 10 000 000 rows.
+ `postgres://queriouser:pass1@localhost:5432/queriodb`

+ This is the connection address to the normalized database with 10 000 rows in each table `postgres://queriouser:pass1@localhost:5432/normaldb`

 ## Additional steps for Windows